ChinoUkaegbu/ChinoUkaegbu.github.io/README.md

 **Description**

 The task was to debut our 30 Minute Film Festival videos.
+I wanted the website to be very user friendly, organized and to highlight the important aspects of the presentation

+**Implementation**
 For this website, I wanted to go with a very relaxed, muted vibe.
 The major element of the website was the video and so I made sure to put it on the home page.

-**Implementation**
 After designing the wireframe and putting finishing touches to the general outline of the website I had in my head, I went on to implement it.
 I first picked a color palette because I knew that would play a huge part in the vibe the website was giving off.
 After some research, I decided to go with [this color palette](https://coolors.co/22223b-4a4e69-9a8c98-c9ada7-f2e9e4) because it had a more muted, relaxed vibe which was what I was going for.
 After that, I got into the actual implementation in HTML and did som

-**Concept**
+**Reflection**

 *Piano Player* as the name suggests, is a game that teaches the user how to play a song on the piano using both Processing and Arduino.
 The Processing code displays an interface mimicking a section of a piano (as shown below) and a note is played if the user clicks on the piano key for that note